 Atriums and common spaces may now be used at the discretion of the overseeing department/entity.
 Before moving or removing furniture or fixtures, contact the Facilities Modification Team (FMT) through Facilities Customer Service or 609-258-8000.

 - Consider repurposing these spaces for lab workers to take breaks or meals or to expand desk areas.

-- Maintain at least 160 square feet per person.
-No more than 10 people in a space.
+- Maintain at least 100 square feet per person.

 - Remove, tape off, or mark chairs that should not be used, in order to maintain at least six feet between people.